nachotornati/2021-los_changos/README.md

 # Ingenieria del Software II

-Final Project for School Subject
+Final Project for a School Subject

 Objectives: Develop a board game in 3 sprints using Agile methodologies.
 Code must be prepare for new functionalities in each sprint using best practices in OPP.